hzba000/international-student-college-search/README.md

 **Summary**<br>

 <div>
-  This app allows users to search for yearly US college tuition in the currencies of different countries.<br>
-  The user chooses a country, searches for a school and makes their selection.<br> The app finds the tuition of that school, and converts it into the currency of the user’s chosen country.
-  It also provides some other useful information for foreign students looking to attend college in the US.
+  This is a tool for students around the world who are interested in attending college in the USA.
+It allows them to research US schools with information relevant for international students.
 </div><br>

 **Intended Audience**<br>
 <div>
    This app is intended for people living outside the United States that want to attend college in the US.
-They can view the tuition of colleges that interest them in their native currency.
+They can view tuition in their native currency, get relevant statistics and watch informational videos.
 </div><br>

 **Technology Used**<br>